Samuelyip74/ale-nbd-docs/docs/solutions/transportation-rail.rst

 **Visibility & Simplicity**
   - Single-pane-of-glass (OmniVista) for LAN/WLAN, AIOps analytics, topology, and compliance.
 ZTP and fabric auto-attach reduce deployment time.

-**Time & Sync**
-  - Deterministic timing using **IEEE 1588v2 PTP** (where required) and NTP fallback; boundary/transparent clocks in aggregation switches.
+**Operational simplicity**
+  - Centralized visibility and control via OmniVista for LAN, WLAN, and user policies—reducing IT effort and human error.
+  - Plug-and-play onboarding of switches and access points with automated configuration templates, minimizing deployment time and ensuring configuration consistency.

 Design Objectives
 -----------------

 Reliability and High Availability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Target sub-50 ms service protection on any single fiber cut or node failure on the ring.
+- Target sub-second service protection on any single fiber cut or node failure on the ring.
 - Redundant fiber pairs (clockwise/counter-clockwise), dual power feeds, and dual control centers (OCC/BOCC).
 - Station-tier redundancy using dual aggregation switches (A/B) with multi-homed access.